roytang/blog/content/posts/2017/01/qualities-to-look-for-in-a-software-developer.md

   <span style="font-weight: 400;">Understands engineering tradeoffs; able to tell you the differences in performance, storage, etc among different options.</span>
 </li>
 <li style="font-weight: 400;">
-  <span style="font-weight: 400;">Works well with others: Willing to help with other people’s work when possible/needed; Has an open mind and willing to consider other people&'s suggestions; Doesn&'t take criticism personally; Chill AF</span>
+  <span style="font-weight: 400;">Works well with others: Willing to help with other people’s work when possible/needed; Has an open mind and willing to consider other people's suggestions; Doesn't take criticism personally; Chill AF</span>
 </li>
 <li style="font-weight: 400;">
   <span style="font-weight: 400;">Able to think logically and sequentially; able to break down a problem into a discrete set of solvable tasks; Able to investigate and find the cause of problems with minimal info; Able to think outside the box when necessary; Able to point out problems or logical inconsistencies with program requirements;</span>
 </li>
 <li style="font-weight: 400;">
-  Able to read and understand and maintain other people&'s code; Can update code with the minimal possible changes to avoid breaking things;
+  Able to read and understand and maintain other people's code; Can update code with the minimal possible changes to avoid breaking things;
 </li>

 Any other suggestions?